A digital experience

 To launch Barbara Cleveland’s touring exhibition Thinking Business, Penrith Regional Gallery, Home of The Lewers Bequest and Museums & Galleries of NSW is hosting a series of online screenings that will grant access to the five video artworks that comprise this show.
-Check this page from 27 September – 3 October 2021 for a link to view this digital experience.
+Click on the button below from 27 September – 3 October 2021 to view this digital experience.

 Thinking Business is a survey exhibition of the Australian art collective Barbara Cleveland.
 Working together for over 15 years, Barbara Cleveland’s practice draws on the historical lineages of both the visual and performing arts.
 Thinking Business presents a suite of videos, photographs and prints from Barbara Cleveland’s archive.